“Many roles. Many journeys. One spirit: the puma.”

 Chris had experience using pencils, inks, oil paints, acrylics, pastels, and digital art.

 In 2026 I redesigned my logo.
 The letters “CMC” are at the top (representing myself – Christian L McClish).
-The logo itself is akin to a Native American shield, adorned with designs, beads, and feathers.
+The logo itself is akin to a Native American shield.
 At the center of the logo, is a puma, representing my heritage and past ancestry.
-There is a small inscription “Kowi Chito Hopaii” (KOH-wee CHEE-toh hoh-PAH-ee), which translates to “Great Puma Seer” or a more modern translation may be, “He who sees with puma spirit”.
-In the Chickasaw language, Kowi’ is the root word for the entire wild cat family – from bobcat to puma.
-Chito or “great” clarifies the nature of the wildcat, the puma.
-Hopaii were typically the spiritual or “prophets”.
-Chris’s indigenous ancestry tree stems from The Chickasaw clan known as the House of Wildcats or Kowimihlha’ Iksa’ .
-This clan was the protectors of the tribe.
+There is a small inscription “Kowi Chito Hopaii” (KOH-wee CHEE-toh hoh-PAH-ee), which a modern translation is: “He who sees with puma spirit”.
+Chris’s indigenous ancestry tree stems from The Chickasaw clan known as the House of Wildcats or Kowimihlha’ Iksa’ (the protectors of the tribe).
 See mcclish.me/lineage.
-This logo captures elements of Native American Indigenous culture from my background.

 Daily Native Wisdom